zhouwg/kantv/docs/why-focus-on-ggml-and-ncnn-on-android.md

+4. AI model trainning and finetuning will be done by AI experts/algorithm engineers. this project is a workbench for learing&practising AI tech in real scenario on Android device, focus on AI inference and AI application.

-4. I'm good at Android software developent(from UI to framework to kernel) but only know something about iOS application software development. my resource and capabilitiy is limited.
+5. I'm good at Android software developent(from UI to framework to kernel) but only know something about iOS application software development. my resource and capabilitiy is limited.